-Restricted stock unit ("RSUs") are generally subject to vesting over time, generally one to three years from the date of grant, contingent upon continued employment and to restrictions on sale, transfer or assignment until conversion to common stock.
-All or a portion of an award may be canceled if employment is terminated before the end of the relevant vesting period, and after the relevant vesting period in certain situations.
+Restricted stock unit ("RSUs") are generally subject to vesting over time, generally three years from the date of grant, contingent upon continued employment and subject to restrictions on sale, transfer or assignment until conversion to common stock.
+All or a portion of an award may be canceled if employment is terminated before the end of the relevant vesting period and after the relevant vesting period in certain situations.
 Recipients of RSUs may have voting rights, at the Ultimate Parent's discretion, and generally receive dividend equivalents.
-The Ultimate Parent determines the fair value of RSUs (including RSUs with nonmarket performance conditions) based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
-RSUs with market-based conditions are valued using a Monte Carlo valuation model.
+The Ultimate Parent determines the fair value of RSUs based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
+Certain awards provide the Ultimate Parent discretion to cancel all or a portion of the award under specified circumstances.